Climate change pressure on Fraser Island (K'gari)

-Climate change is predicted to impact on some of the physical characteristics of the Fraser Island World Heritage Area.
+Climate change is predicted to impact on some of the physical and biological characteristics of the Fraser Island (K’gari) World Heritage Area.

-In the short-term, this threat is considered to be ‘moderate’ however, as the effects of climate change become more pronounced over the medium-to long term, the threat will move to ‘very high’.
+In the short-term, this threat is considered to be ‘moderate’ however, as the effects of climate change become more pronounced over the medium-to long term, the threat is predicted to move to ‘very high’.